-- X Yes, the fund considers the following principal adverse impacts on sustainability factors from Annex I of the Commission Delegated Regulation (EU) 2022/1288 supplementing the Sustainable Finance Disclosure Regulation: - Exposure to companies active in the fossil fuel sector (no. 4); - Violations of UN Global Compact principles and OECD Guidelines for multinational enterprises (no. 10); and - Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) (no. 14).
+- X Yes, the fund considers the following principal adverse impacts on sustainability factors from Annex I of the Commission Delegated Regulation (EU) 2022/1288 supplementing the Sustainable Finance Disclosure Regulation: - Greenhouse gas (GHG) emissions (no. 1); - · Carbon footprint (no. 2); - GHG intensity of investee companies (no. 3); - Exposure to companies active in the fossil fuel sector (no. 4); - Violations of UN Global Compact principles and OECD Guidelines for multinational enterprises (no. 10); and - Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) (no. 14).

-The aforementioned principal adverse impacts are considered at product level by applying the DWS ESG assessment methodology or exclusions to the assets of the fund that meet the promoted environmental and social characteristics as detailed in section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
+The aforementioned principal adverse impacts are considered at product level by applying the DWS ESG assessment methodology or exclusions to the assets of the sub-fund that meet the promoted environmental and social characteristics as detailed in section "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".